Purpose

 Detailed Description

-This is a randomized, double-blind, placebo-controlled Phase 2/3 adaptive, multi-center study to evaluate the safety and efficacy of DM199 for the treatment of acute ischemic stroke.
-Participants with AIS will be randomized 1:1 to DM199 or placebo (placebo is normal saline given with the same route (IV or SC), volume and frequency as DM199), administered as a single intravenous (IV) dose followed by a subcutaneous (SC) dose within 2-12 hours of IV dose completion and then 2 times per week for three weeks (until Day 21).
-After dosing is complete, participants will be followed up by the investigator at approximately 30 and 90 days after their first dose.
-A formal interim analysis will be conducted after 144 participants complete their Day 90 assessment in Part A. The purposes of this interim analysis are to assess safety, allow early stopping of the study for futility, or continuing the study with a revised final sample size of between 240 up to 728.
-The futility rule will be non-binding.
+This is a Phase 2/3 Adaptive Design, Randomized, Double-blind, Placebo-controlled Study to Evaluate the Safety and Efficacy of DM199 for the Treatment of Acute Ischemic Stroke (ReMEDy2 Trial).
+Participants with AIS will be randomized 1:1 to DM199 or placebo.
+DM199 will be administered as a single intravenous (IV) dose (0.5 μg/kg; not to exceed 50 μg) followed by subcutaneous (SC) doses at 2 hours (+10 hours) of the IV dose completion and then 2 times per week up to Day 21.
+The duration of each individual's participation in the study will be approximately 90 days from the time of initial treatment to completion of all study activities.
+A formal interim analysis will be conducted after 200 participants complete their Day 90 assessment in Part A. The purposes of this interim analysis are to assess safety, allow early stopping of the study for futility, or continuing the study with a revised final sample up to a maximum of 728 participants.

 Notice